 Christmas time is a time of delicacies.
 Nuremberg gingerbread, Aachener Printen, Lübeck marzipan and of course Dresden Christstollen sweeten the dark season, especially in Germany.
 These German Christmas specialities can be found in a company with more than 1000 specialities from the EU.
-All are protected by the EU geographical designation “protected geographical indication”.
+All are protected by the EU as designation of origin.

-In this category you will also find the cheese French Gruyère and Danish Esrom, English Cornish Pasty and Italian Aceto Balsamico as well as Frankfurt Green Sauce.
+In principle, you will also find the cheese French Gruyère and Danish Esrom, English Cornish Pasty and Italian Aceto Balsamico as well as Frankfurt Green Sauce.
 Our overview summarizes the protection status of these products and the differences in the EU geographical indications.

 In principle, the EU provides for three different quality labels for regional specialities: